 - For MiWorkspace Computers

 Install additional approved software from the Software Center (for Windows) or Managed Software Center (for Macs)

 Find licensed software available at reduced price to university faculty and staff.

 Want software for personal use?
-Computer Showcase offers discounted educational prices on popular software packages, like Adobe Creative Cloud.
+Tech Shop offers discounted educational prices on popular software and hardware.